WWBT: News operation

-On March 23, 2007, "Sky 12" crash landed in a Rehoboth Beach, Delaware field after it appeared to hit power lines.
+On March 23, 2007, "Sky 12" crash landed in a field in Rehoboth Beach, Delaware, after it appeared to hit power lines.
 Two of the four passengers were taken to a local hospital for evaluation.
 The helicopter was being used for non-news purposes by owner Heloair.
 WWBT became the first station in Richmond to air local newscasts in high definition on July 27, 2008.
 Unlike rival WTVR (who upgraded to high-definition newscasts two years later and whose video is in true high definition both in the studio and in the field), the field video shown on WWBT is still in 16:9 enhanced definition widescreen.
 However, the WRLH shows were not initially included in the upgrade because that station lacked a modern master control to receive the newscast in HD; this lasted until September 2012 when that station upgraded its master control so that the WWBT newscasts and some syndicated programming on that channel are now shown in HD.
 On December 17, WWBT eliminated twelve positions citing poor economic conditions.
-Included in the layoffs were Sports Director Ben Hamlin, news anchor Gene Lepley, along with Henrico and Hanover Counties reporter Rob Richardson.
+Included in the layoffs were Sports Director Ben Hamlin, news anchor Gene Lepley, along with Henrico and Hanover counties reporter Rob Richardson.

 After NBC Weather Plus shut down on December 31, 2008, WWBT-DT2 switched to a local weather channel known as "NBC 12 First Warning Weather".
 It was replaced by MeTV on February 6, 2012.
 On January 5, 2009, WWBT began producing a weeknight newscast in high definition for WUPV called The CW News at 6:30 originating from a secondary set.
 The show goes up against national newscasts seen on the Big Three networks.
 In addition to operating a weather radar of its own known as "First Warning Live Doppler" at its studios, the station also uses a live feed from the National Weather Service radar based at the Local Forecast Office on US 460 (General Mahone Highway/South County Drive) in Wakefield next to the municipal airport.

-On January 16, 2012, WRLH-TV launched a new one-hour weekday morning newscast at called Fox Richmond Morning News.
+On January 16, 2012, WRLH-TV launched a new one-hour weekday morning newscast at 7 a.m. called Fox Richmond Morning News.
 The show goes up against the national morning newscasts' first hour and is anchored by WWBT's morning news team.

+On September 11, 2023, WWBT launched two new weekday newscasts at 3 p.m. and 7 p.m.
+The 3 p.m. newscast is titled First Look at 3 with the 7 p.m. show being called 12 On Your Side Tonight.
+With the new additions, WWBT produces more than 67 hours of local content each week.